trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 are other compatible replacements of the HMS such as AWS Glue, a drop-in substitution for the HMS.

-### Katacoda demo
+### Getting started with the Hive Connector on Trino

-To drive this point home, I created a Katacoda exercise.
+To drive this point home, I created a tutorial that showcases using Trino and looking at the metadata it produces.
 In the following scenario, the docker environment contains four docker containers:
  - `trino` - _the runtime_ in this scenario that replaces Hive.
  - `minio` - _the storage_ is an open-source cloud object storage.
  - `hive-metastore` -  _the metastore_ service instance.